ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/data-storage/server-side-data-storage/a-simple-example/create-the-example-database.html.markdown

 If you are feeling lazy, here is the SQL script to generate it in MySQL.

-**NOTE** : This was generated from Xeround and so it uses the ENGINE=Xeround option.
+**NOTE** : This was generated from Amazon RDS and so it uses the ENGINE=InnoDB option.
 You may need to modify this if you are importing this into you own MySQL instance.
-Likely values are ENGINE=MYISAM or ENGINE=INNODB or just leave it out.
+Likely value is ENGINE=MYISAM or just leave it out.

     -- phpMyAdmin SQL Dump
-    -- version 3.4.3.2
+    -- version 3.5.1
     -- http://www.phpmyadmin.net
+    --
-    -- Host: instance11898.db.xeround.com:8092
+    -- Host: acuserstorage.ctmlcax25d3n.us-east-1.rds.amazonaws.com
-    -- Generation Time: Apr 22, 2012 at 03:23 PM
+    -- Generation Time: Jun 03, 2013 at 02:40 PM
-    -- Server version: 5.1.42
+    -- Server version: 5.5.27-log
-    -- PHP Version: 5.3.1
+    -- PHP Version: 5.3.5-1ubuntu7.2ppa1~lucid1

     SET SQL_MODE="NO_AUTO_VALUE_ON_ZERO";
     SET time_zone = "+00:00";